Rytis Rimdeika

 Rytis Rimdeika (born 2 May 1966) is a Lithuanian medical doctor, scientist and professor.
-He was the Head of Department of Plastic and Reconstructive Surgery, Lithuanian University of Health Sciences, from 2006-2021.
+He was the Head of Department of Plastic and Reconstructive Surgery, Lithuanian University of Health Sciences, from 2006 to 2021.

 Biography

 He studied at the former Kaunas Medical Academy, which has since merged into the Lithuanian University of Health Sciences, graduating in 1990.
 He then became a plastic and reconstructive surgeon in the academy's hospital.